catrone3/shadowrunNotes/Corps (Local)/FRFZ/The Hub/Spellweaver Consortium Office.md

 #Denver
 Focused on shamanic magical techniques and products, Spellweaver Consortium takes advantage of the heavy Awakened and spirit population of the Hub to help steer their product development.
-Spellweaver is one of the companies that provides armaments to the ZDF to assist in the location and capture of illegal summoners and binders.
+Spellweaver is one of the companies that provides armaments to the [[../../../Factions/FRFZ/Zone Defense Force|ZDF]] to assist in the location and capture of illegal summoners and binders.

 District: [[../../../Locations/FRFZ/The Hub|The Hub]]